 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other waterborne pathogens may be present or that a potential contamination pathway exists in the drinking water distribution system.
 We found coliform indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we conduct assessments to identify problems and to correct any that were found.
-In 2020, sampling indicated we were required to conduct two Level 1 Assessments, which our system completed.
+In 2022, sampling indicated we were required to conduct two Level 2 Assessments in July and November which our system completed.
 These assessments returned results that suggested no corrective actions were required.

 Where does my drinking water come from?

 The City of Kooskia supplies drinking water from 2 groundwater wells ("Well #3 Hillside" and "Well #4 Airport").